Displaying 806 results tagged with ‘All genders’

 Your child will start to lose their primary or baby teeth around the age of 6 and will have all their adult teeth (except for wisdom teeth) by the age of 14.
 Find out what to expect and how to care for their teeth.Tube Feeding - Mouth Play Ideas For Parents

 Several things will affect the success of your child's move to oral feeding in the future.
 These include your child's age and how long they've been able to try oral feeding.
-Health professionals recommend introducing your child to oral feeding as early as possible, and to use a non-food item if it is not safe for them to feed by mouth.Having A Tonsillectomy, Adenoidectomy Or Adenotonsillectomy
+Health professionals recommend introducing your child to oral feeding as early as possible.Having A Tonsillectomy, Adenoidectomy Or Adenotonsillectomy

 Find out what to expect before, during and after your child's tonsillectomy, adenoidectomy or adenotonsillectomy.COVID-19 - Caring For A Child With COVID-19